-For football fans, it’s been a season filled with upsets, dramatic game-deciding calls from referees – and politics.
+For football fans, it was a season filled with upsets, dramatic game-deciding calls from referees – and politics.

-President Trump set his sights on the National Football League this 2017 season when he lashed out at athletes who protest the national anthem before games.
+President Trump set his sights on the National Football League during the 2017 season when he lashed out at athletes who protest the national anthem before games.

 Read on for a look at Trump's gripes with the sport.

-Prior to their Super Bowl win, both defensive end Chris Long and wide receiver Torrey Smith said they, too, wouldn’t attend the usual celebration at the White House should the invitation be extended.
+Prior to their Super Bowl win, both defensive end Chris Long and wide receiver Torrey Smith -- who is now with the Carolina Panthers -- said they, too, wouldn’t attend the usual celebration at the White House should the invitation be extended.

 In a Super Bowl LII presidential message, Trump spoke about U.S. service members and standing for “The Star-Spangled Banner.”